 Recovery of Almond Poisoning in Dogs

-Fortunately, most symptomatic dogs will recover without the need for any specific treatment.
-Supportive therapy may be given if the animal is severely affected, such as fluids, analgesics, or antipyretics.
+Fortunately, most symptomatic dogs will recover without needing any specific treatment.
+Supportive therapy, such as fluids, analgesics, or antipyretics, may be given if the animal is severely affected.
 Your vet will decide what to do.

 How many almonds can kill my dog?

 This depends on two factors and how they affect your dog.
 The first is the weight of your Labrador, and the second is how much your puppy ate.
 Generally speaking, almonds should not kill your puppy when consumed in small amounts.

 Be aware of “Bitter Almonds”.
 These are typically not sold in the USA but are found in almond extract and liqueurs.
 Even small amounts of bitter almonds would kill your dog!